 7. Give your roots some love

-You might notice your roots growing out or your colour starting to fade around your roots, but you don't have time to re-colour your hair.
+You might notice your roots growing out or your color starting to fade around your roots, but you don't have time to re-color your hair.

-Touching up your roots saves you from having to do an all-over colour.
+Touching up your roots saves you from having to do an all-over color.
 It’s super quick to do (it only takes 10 mins) and lasts up to three weeks.
 Root Touch-Up by Nice ‘n Easy is simple to use and available in 28 shades - from light ash blonde to golden brown to true blue black.
-It's also perfect for covering any stray greys.
+It's also perfect for covering any stray grays.

 You might also want to try our temporary Root Touch-Up Spray for when you are looking for a touch-up on the go.